humbercr/humbercr/README.md

 💼 **Software Engineer** with expertise in **cybersecurity, software development, and process automation**.
 🚀 Passionate about technology, cybersecurity, and creating innovative applications.
 🔍 Always learning and exploring new tools and methodologies to enhance efficiency and security.
+🌐 **Web3 Learner**, diving into the world of decentralized applications and blockchain technologies.

 ---